mandober/enwars/task/sh.md

 # Bourne shell variables

-Variables used by Bourne shell:
+Variables used by the Bourne shell:
 - CDPATH
 - HOME
 - IFS